cjd2951/QualityToolsForBlueJ/UI-technology.md

 # JavaFX

 ## A brief description of the technology
+JavaFX is an open source platform for creating graphical user interfaces.

 ## Reason(s) why this technology is an appropriate possibility for this project
 * the APIs are designed to be a friendly alternative to Java Virtual Machine (Java VM) languages, such as JRuby and Scala.